Gaia EDR3 content - Gaia

 |and more...||expected with Gaia DR3||-||-|

-This table provides an overview of the expected sources in Gaia Early Data Release 3 (Gaia EDR3).
+This table provides an overview of the sources in Gaia Early Data Release 3 (Gaia EDR3).
 For user convenience, Gaia Data Release 2 radial velocities are provided for Gaia EDR3 sources along with the Gaia EDR3 data.
-Gaia EDR3 will not contain other data: no variables, no solar system objects, and no astrophysical parameters.
+Gaia EDR3 does not contain other data: no variables, no solar system objects, and no astrophysical parameters.
 These data products, including "new" radial velocities, will be provided in Gaia DR3.

 Gaia DR3 data (both Gaia EDR3 and the full Gaia DR3) are based on data collected between 25 July 2014 (10:30 UTC) and 28 May 2017 (08:44 UTC), spanning a period of 34 months.
 As a comparison, Gaia DR2 was based on 22 months of data and Gaia DR1 was based on observations collected during the first 14 months of Gaia's routine operational phase.

 The reference epoch for Gaia DR3 (both Gaia EDR3 and the full Gaia DR3) is 2016.0.
 Remember that the reference epoch is different for each Gaia data release (it was was J2015.5 for Gaia DR2 and J2015.0 for Gaia DR1).

 Positions and proper motions are referred to the ICRS, to which the optical reference frame defined by Gaia EDR3 is aligned.
 The time coordinate for Gaia EDR3 is the barycentric coordinate time (TCB).